 DNA Testing For Immigration Purposes

-IDTO provides Immigration DNA testing and sample collection services when USCIS or a U.S. Embassy sends you a Request for Evidence letter for New York, New Jersey, and the entire United States immigrant families.
+IDTO provides Immigration DNA testing and sample collection services when the United States Citizenship & Immigration Services or a US Embassy sends you a Request for Evidence (RFE) letter for New York, New Jersey, and the entire United States immigrant families.
 Since 2004, We have prided ourselves on helping immigrants and providing families have the best, most informative experience in the industry.
-The facilities we partner with are accredited by the AABB to conduct Immigration and legal chain of custody testing.
+The facilities we partner with are AABB DNA testing accredited laboratories to conduct Immigration and legal chain of custody testing.

-IDTO has helped hundreds of immigrant families with their relationship DNA testing needs and we look forward to having an opportunity to help your family with their DNA relationship testing needs.
+IDTO has helped hundreds of immigrant families with their legal relationship DNA testing needs and we look forward to having an opportunity to help your family with their (Deoxyribonucleic acid) DNA relationship testing needs.

 - The petitioner will receive a letter or email from USCIS, Embassy, or Passport Agency requesting your family to provide additional proof of a biological relationship.

 - Please note: The facilities we partner with are accredited by the AABB (formerly known as the American Association of Blood Banks) to conduct Immigration and legal chain of custody relationship testing services.

 - Once your genetic testing samples are collected and arrive at the lab.
 The laboratory will ship a test kit to the Embassy in your home country on your family’s behalf.